partjarnberg/tutorials/postgres-example/README.md

      100 Derece     |           |           | composer                         | {"Günesin Oglu"}
     (10 rows)

 Voila!
 It's only 10 rows, but try with 1000, 10000 or even 100000.
-The query will still be pretty fast.
+The query will still perform pretty fast.

 But what about full text searches? ;) Maybe its time to look into [Elasticsearch](https://www.elastic.co) or similar?